sillsdev/ptx2pdf/docs/documentation/SideBars.md

 * (Long) sidebars that use the standard baseline should be expected to keep back-to-back registration, for clarity on thin paper.
 Use `normal` or `orig`
 * For sidebars that always use a non-standard baseline, registration is a non-issue, and it may be preferable to select `none`.
 * For very short sidebars, back-to-back registration is less of an issue, pick in accordance with aesthetics.
-* For sidebar styles that occasionally contain paragraph styles with unusual baselines, but often tend towards being long, `smart`  is probably to be prefered.
+* For sidebar styles that occasionally contain paragraph styles with unusual baselines, but often tend towards being long, `smart`  is probably to be preferred.
 * `normal` or `orig` should be used if the paragraphs use the standard baseline but the sidebar often starts with rules, `\b` or `\zgap`   that would cause `smart` to ignore gridding.
 * For the automatic titlebox and headingsbox sidebars,  only `orig` and `heading` obey the heading-style's `SpaceBefore` parameter, which may be a significant decision factor.
 (All options obey the heading-styles `SpaceAfter`)